SlavikCA/vast-dashboard/README.md

 - Docker (CLI + daemon) if you want the containers section
 - [shoutrrr](https://github.com/nicholas-fedor/shoutrrr) - optional for notifications, when error observed.

+## Config

-Credentials and log path are read from environment variables, with hardcoded fallbacks in `server.py` lines 13–15:
+Credentials and log path are read from environment variables, with hardcoded fallbacks in `server.py`:

 | Env var          | Default                                  | Description                                                                    |
 |------------------|------------------------------------------|--------------------------------------------------------------------------------|